quoll/donatello/README.md

 ## Serializing
 Various data types will be serialized appropriately:
-- `java.net.URI`, `java.net.URL` - These are both serialized as a full IRI
+- `java.net.URI`, `java.net.URL` - These are both serialized as a full IRI, unless:
+  - the context includes a matching prefix, in which case a QName is written.
+  - the context base matches, in which case a relative IRI is written.
+- keyword `:a` - This is treated as the [Turtle special synonym](https://www.w3.org/TR/turtle/#iri-a) for `rdf:type`.
-- keywords - Converted as a QName/CURIE (Qualified Name/Compact URI). e.g. `:ns/name` becomes `ns:name`
+- keywords - Converted as a QName/CURIE (Qualified Name/Compact URI). e.g. `:ns/name` becomes `ns:name`.
 - String, boolean, long, double - serialized as the appropriate literals in TTL.
 - `java.util.Date`, `java.time.Instant` - serialized as `xsd:dateTime` literals
 - `java.util.LocalDate` - serialized as `xsd:date` literals